1. "I can't see the board. What should I do?"

 3. "I need a physical so I can play sports.
 Do you know where I can go to get one?"

-- School nurses help coordinate a yearly sports physical clninc with volunteer doctors in May.
-Sports physicals can also be arranged for those without a regular doctor at the Caldwell County Health Dept. where fees for service are determined from income eligibility.
+- School nurses help coordinate a yearly sports physical clinic with volunteer doctors in May.
+Sports physicals can also be arranged for those without a regular doctor at the Caldwell County Health Dept., where fees for service are determined by income eligibility.

 4. "I'm going to college and I need a record of my immunizations.
 How can I find my shots?"

-- If the student transcript does not have all the student's immunizations recorded, the School Nurse can access the record throught the NC Immunization Registry if the shots where given in NC.
-The Nurse also has access to the Caldwell County Health Dept. immunization records, as well as, records across NC.
+- If the student transcript does not have all the student's immunizations recorded, the School Nurse can access the record through the NC Immunization Registry if the shots were given in NC.
+The Nurse also has access to the Caldwell County Health Dept. immunization records, as well as records across NC.

 5. "Can the school nurse give me medicine for my headache?"

-- The School Nurse does not dispense medications to students.
-The Caldwell County School System has an accepted medication procedure for the safe administration of medications in school.
+- The School Nurse does not dispense medication to students.
+The Caldwell County School System has an accepted medication procedure for the safe administration of medication in school.
 A designated employee in each school has been trained by school nurses to give over-the-counter or prescription medicines ONLY with a written permission form signed by a parent/guardian that has been provided by the school.
 Prescription medications must be in the original container filled by a pharmacist.
-Over-the-counter medicines must be in an original contained also.
+Over-the-counter medicines must be in the original container also.